corntrace/Dia/README.md

 ## "Dia"

 "Dia" allows you to sandbox an application or block of ruby on the OSX platform by restricting what access to Operating System resources they can have.

 ## What restrictions can you apply?

+Restrictions are applied through a "Profile" that is the first argument to `Dia::Sandbox.new`.
+There are five profiles in total that you can choose from out-of-the-box:

-* No internet access.
+* No internet access
+  Using the profile Dia::Profiles::NO_INTERNET.

-* No network access of any kind.
+* No network access of any kind
+  Using the profile Dia::Profiles::NO_NETWORKING.

-* No file system writes.
+* No file system writes
+  Using the profile Dia::Profiles::NO_FILESYSTEM_WRITE.

-* No file system writes, exlcuding writing to /tmp.
+* No file system writes, excluding writing to /tmp
-* A complete lockdown of Operating System resources.
+  Using the profile Dia::Profiles::NO_FILESYSTEM_WRITE_EXCEPT_TMP.

+* No OS services at all(No internet, No Networking, No File I/O)
+  Using the profile Dia::Profiles::NO_OS_SERVICES.

+_See Below_ for examples.

 ## How it is done
 It uses the FFI library, and the features exposed by the sandbox header on OSX.

 ## Examples

-### Example 1 (Running an application under a sandbox)
+**Running FireFox under a sandbox**

+This example demonstrates how you would sandbox an application, in this example, 'FireFox'.
+If you try this example yourself, you will see that FireFox cannot visit any websites on the internet.

     require 'rubygems'
     require 'dia'